Rembrandt Research Project: End

 In early 2011, the RRP board voted to terminate the project by the end of 2011 even though approximately one-quarter of Rembrandt's oeuvre has not yet been investigated.
 A major reason for this decision was the lack of scholars available to assume responsibilities from the RRP's chair, Ernst van de Wetering, who has been involved with the project since 1968.
 Other reasons cited included lack of funding, as the Netherlands Organisation for Scientific Research ceased funding the project in 1998.
 Funding from the Mellon Foundation, the Netherlands Institute for Art History and the Mauritshuis launched a pilot initiative called the Rembrandt Database to supplement research from the RRP.

-A sixth and final volume of the project's Corpus was published in 2014 by van de Wettering, tying up as best as possible over forty years of research.
+A sixth and final volume of the project's Corpus, in which van de Wetering sums up his forty years of research, was published in 2014.